Zagrios/bs-manager/CONTRIBUTING.md

 npm run package
 ```

-> Builds the configured Debian and RPM packages using Electron Builder.
-Use the
+> Packages the application for the current platform using Electron Builder.
-> target-specific commands under [Building on Linux](#building-on-linux) for a
+> Use the target-specific commands under [Building on Linux](#building-on-linux)
-> native distribution package.
+> for a native Linux distribution package.

 For one Linux package format, replace `<deb|rpm|pacman>` below: